chef-boneyard/dojo-assessment-guide/dojo/dojo-body.md

 ## Continuous Integration

 1. All projects use a CI service
-2. The CI service automatically tests new branches
-3. CI job templates exist for each type of software project (Chef cookbook, Java app servers, Node.js app, etc.)
+1. CI job templates exist for each type of software project (Chef cookbook, Java app servers, Node.js app, etc.)
-4. CI jobs lint projects
+1. CI jobs lint projects
-5. CI jobs unit test projects
+1. CI jobs unit test projects
-6. CI jobs integration test projects
+1. CI jobs integration test projects
-7. CI jobs execute functional tests against projects
+1. CI jobs execute functional tests against projects
-8. CI jobs verify complaince of projects
+1. CI jobs verify complaince of projects
-9. CI makes the quality of the code base highly visible
-1. CI confirms that versions are unique
-1. CI jobs automatically update dependencies
-1. CI jobs use monitoring to assess each change's effect on system health

 Note:
 Q2.
 May not be a goal for you (if everyone commits straight to master.)